 Talk about pressure!

-Thankfully, I really like were we decided to install them.
+Thankfully, I really like where we decided to install them.

 Find More Farmhouse Decor Ideas: